bakera33/wra410/README.md

-# Assignment: One HTML and CSS
+# Assignment One: HTML and CSS

 For this assignment, I have cloned Dr. John Monberg's wra410 repository, and have made the following changes using HTML and CSS.